DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: Computational bottleneck of speculative decoding in Large-vocabulary LMs

-As shown in Equation~\ref{eq:speedup} the speedup of speculative decoding is determined by the verification time $T_V(\gamma)$, the draft cost $T_D$, and the expected generation length $\Omega(\alpha,\gamma)$.
-As the tokenizer vocabulary grows, the \emph{target}-side terms $T_T$ and $T_V(\gamma)$ are comparatively insensitive to $|V|$, since their per-token runtime is dominated by stacked attention and MLP compute across many layers.
-In contrast, the \emph{drafting} time per-token decomposes into a transformer core term $\Theta(L_D d^2 + L_D S d)$ (attention and MLP) and a vocabulary-head term $\Theta(|V|d)$.
-As $V$ increases, the $\Theta(|V|d)$ component can overtake the core, inflating $T_D$ and---because it is multiplied by $\gamma$ in the speedup denominator---either reducing the achievable speedup or forcing a smaller $\gamma$.
+As shown in Equation~\ref{eq:speedup} the speedup of speculative decoding is determined by the verification time $\tau_V(\gamma)$, the draft cost $\tau_D$, and the expected generation length $\Omega(\alpha,\gamma)$.
+Since the target LMs main computation during inference is dominated by multiple stacked attention and MLP layers, the terms $\tau_T$ and $\tau_V(\gamma)$ remain relatively unaffected by increasing vocabularies.
+On the other hand, the \emph{drafting} time per-token decomposes into a single transformer layer (attention and MLP) with core term $\Theta(L_D d^2 + L_D S d)$ and a vocabulary-head term $\Theta(|V|d)$.
+As $V$ increases, the $\Theta(|V|d)$ component can overtake the core, inflating $\tau_D$ and---because it is multiplied by $\gamma$ in the speedup denominator---either reducing the achievable speedup or forcing a smaller $\gamma$.

-Restricting the draft to a smaller subset of the vocabulary effectively reduces the \(\Theta(|V|d)\) term and can lower \(T_D\).
-However, if this subset is not context-aware, the acceptance rate \(\alpha\) may drop, shrinking \(\Omega(\alpha,\gamma)\) and hence offsetting the latency gains, as we discuss next.
+Restricting the draft to a smaller subset of the vocabulary, a crude approach taken in FR-Spec \cite{zhao-etal-2025-fr} and Vocab-Trim \cite{goel2025vocabtrim}, effectively reduces the \(\Theta(|V|d)\) term and lowers \(\tau_D\).
+Furthermore, if this subset is not context-aware, the acceptance rate \(\alpha\) may also drop, shrinking \(\Omega(\alpha,\gamma)\) and hence offsetting the latency gains of vocabulary truncation.